paxip/DC_IMDB/README.md

 - Source code built using Visual Studio Code.
 - GitHub respository created for version control and to track lineage of code over time.
 - Virtual environment created and third-party package called 'Selenium' installed.
 Creating a virtual environment ensures that the project will always run with the version of any third-party packages that were installed and tested with my code.
-- Selinium is a tool for programmatically controlling a browser and can drive a web browser once a webdriver is installed.
+- Selenium is a tool for programmatically controlling a browser and can drive a web browser once a webdriver is installed.
 - Installed Chromedriver: a webdriver used for Google Chrome Version 105.0.5195.125.

 ## Milestone 2: Selecting website